Breast Cancer Myths & Facts

 MYTH: Finding a lump in your breast means you have cancer.

-Only a small percentage of breast lumps turn out to be cancer, but should always be checked by a doctor.
+Only a small percentage of breast lumps turn out to be cancer, but a doctor should always check them.

 MYTH: A mammogram can cause breast cancer to spread.